On Wall Street Trading Desks, This Is What They're Chatting About Right Now

-Dave Lutz of Stifel, Nicolaus reveals the hot stories he’s chatting about with his clients.Here’s our summary:
+Dave Lutz of Stifel, Nicolaus tells us what he and his clients are chatting about this morning.

+- Overseas markets are generally a bit higher.
+Copper is the best performing commodity due to strength in Asia.

+- UK government borrowing is running significantly above target, but the Pound is at a 5-month high.

 SEE ALSO: 10 things you need to know before the opening bell >